 North American Protected Areas, 2021

-Map type: Terrestrial Ecosystems
+Map type: Marine Ecosystems

 The new map of North American Protected Areas is an update of the map published in 2017 by the Commission for Environmental Cooperation.